Easy and foolproof steps on how to paint furniture when you’re not a DIY pro

 I personally chose the Semi-Gloss Polycrylic Finish because I wanted the shiny finish.
 This stuff is great for wood furniture, it will protect it from water stains, scuffing and chipping.

 You probably should use a new brush for the sealer, but I’m too cheap and just reused the one that I used to paint with.
 Of course the brush was cleaned first.

 We only used one coat and this is what it looks like up close.
 Do you see the shine?!
 I love this stuff!
 I even had my husband put it on some other furniture that was looking a bit dull.

-Well, I hope this gives you the peace of mind to go on and paint that piece of furniture you’ve been contemplating on redoing.
-It’s not hard at all, and why buy something new when you can own a beautiful custom piece that you created!
+I hope this gives you the peace of mind to go on and paint that piece of furniture you’ve been contemplating on redoing.
 Happy painting!

 - BEHR Premium Plus Ultra (or any brand of paint/primer)